atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 ## Results
 ### Centermen
-The variables that correlated with the output variable, salary, according to the metrics described above (p-value and r-value) were:
+The variables that correlated with the output variable, salary, according to the linearity metric defined above (p < 0.05) are:

 ```
-G, A, A1, A2, PTS, Shifts, TOI, TOIX, TOI/GP, TOI%, iFOW, iFOL, Wide, S.Wrst
+Ht, Wt, GP, G, A, A1, A2, PTS, +/-, Shifts, TOI, TOIX, TOI/GP, TOI%, iBLK, iFOW, iFOL, FO%, OTG, GWG, G.Bkhd, G.Snap, G.Tip, G.Wrap, G.Wrist, Post, Over, Wide, S.Bkhd, S.Dflct, S.Slap, S.Tip, S.Wrap, S.Wrst
 ```

 The [c_corr_values.csv](https://github.com/atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/blob/master/results/centermen/c_corr_values.csv) file includes all of the p-values and r-values for each dependent-independent data pairing.
-As mentioned previously, variables that had an r-value less than -0.6 or greater than 0.6 were said to strongly correlate with the output variable and were considered for the following phase of the analysis.
-Interestingly, the face-off percentage of a center-man was not linearly correlated with his salary according to our analysis.
-The number of face-offs a center-man won and the number of face-offs a center-man lost were linearly correlated with his salary, however.
-This means that the more face-off opportunities a center-man is given, the higher his salary tends to be regardless of the outcome of each draw.

-The variables above were then testing for multi-collinearity using the aforementioned r = 0.85 redundancy criteria.
+The variables above were then testing for multi-collinearity.
+As mentioned previously, the metric used to determine linearity is a p-value < 0.05.
 A multi-collinearity matrix was generated and is illustrated in [c_dv_dv_matrix.csv](https://github.com/atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/blob/master/results/centermen/c_dv_dv_matrix.csv).
-The following variables remained after this analysis:
+The following variables remained after removing all of the redundant variables:

+*NOTE: The dominant variables used to remove the redundant variables were PTS,

 ```
 G, A1, A2, TOI/GP, iFOW, Wide